 Types of Irrigation

-There are many ways to water a raised garden bed.
+There are many ways to water a raised bed.
 Each one has a variety of pros and cons.

 - Drip Irrigation: A network of hoses with emitters or holes that allow water to drip out slowly.